-Why Your Sponsored Child's Letters May Sound the Same
+Why Do My Sponsored Child's Letters Sound the Same?

-It can be disappointing when your sponsored child hasn’t responded to your questions or even mentioned the letter you sent them.
-Here’s why this could be happening, plus handy tips for receiving better letters.
+It can be disappointing if your sponsored child hasn’t responded to your questions or even mentioned the letter you sent them.
+Here’s why this could be happening, plus handy tips to prevent it.

 With these factors in mind, there are practical steps you can take to improve your correspondence with your sponsored child.

 6 tips for building a rapport through letters

 1. Stick to 1-3 questions

 Getting to know your sponsored child is exciting.
 There’s so many questions to ask!
 Who are their friends?
 What’s their favourite subject?
 What do they like doing on the weekend?
 The list goes on.
 Try and limit the questions you ask, though.
 Including too many may overwhelm your sponsored child, who might then ignore the questions altogether.
 For younger children, one to two questions is great, while older kids should be able to handle three.